Dialectical Behavioral Therapy Group (DBT)

 Distress Tolerance: learn skills for coping with crises without reacting impulsively.

-dbt helps with emotion regulation skills
+dbt skills groups help with emotion regulation skills

 • Move from out-of-control to in-control